swentel/indieweb/README.md

 ## Feeds

-Generate feeds in Microformat 2 , Atom or jf2feed+json.
+Generate feeds in Microformats2 , JF2 and Atom.
 Atom feeds are generated using https://granary.io/.

 You will need feeds when: